Daveiano/drupal-ddev/README.md

 # drupal-ddev

+**Requires at least PHPStorm 2022.2 because of this issue: https://youtrack.jetbrains.com/issue/WI-62463**

 This is my personal development environment when working with Drupal.
 Created via the `composer create-project drupal/recommended-project my_site_name_dir` command, see the drupal docs for more info: https://www.drupal.org/node/2718229?no_cache=1651100340#s-create-a-project.